After living in beautiful San Diego for the last 34+ years,

 Melvyn or Melvin?
 I bet we all had the same epiphany.

-good at this retirement thing.
-I never once got up and said I wish I was going to the office.
-I do miss my colleagues, though--and
+said I wish I was going to the office.
+I do miss my colleagues,

 As luck would have it, I married a young woman named Janet